surfergrl/sgs-gift-guide/testing.md

 The user stories are broadly matched by the functionality of the app.
 More products are needed to increase the appeal - see the Future Developments section of the main README.
-The app is working as expected and when ported into the WordPress site will be a fun and useful feature for customers that will hopefully increase site revenue.
+The app is working as expected on the GitHub Pages deployment.
+It broadly works as expected on the main Surfergrl site but more testing is required.

 ---